PSY2102 – Social cognition and emotion

 - The role of social emotions in relationships.

 - Cultural differences in social cognition.

-The course will provide an overview of important research and theories in the field of social cognition.
+The course will provide an overview of important research and theories in the field of social cognition and social emotions.

 - Gain insight into the basic psychological processes that influence human interaction.